rodrigoparente/covid-vaccine-scheduled/README.md

 ### Dependencies

-These instructions assume you're using Python 3 on a Debian OS.
+These instructions assume you're using Python 3 on a Debian OS, and have a [Telegram Bot](https://core.telegram.org/bots).

 #### OS packages